How to Lose Weight After 50

 I learned to do this through Whole 30.
 Here is my post on Why You Should do a Whole 30.

 The Timing of When You Eat Matters

 This is true for me.
-I do much better when I stick to three meals a day and no snacking in between or in the evening.
+I do much better when I stick to two or three meals a day and no snacking in between or in the evening.

 To be able to do this though, I have to eat solid meals that fill me up.
 I try to eat a protein, some vegetables, and a tablespoon or two of fat at every meal.
 I do eat carbs such as potatoes and winter squash because that makes me feel better too.